Helping Aboriginal children to communicate and thrive before starting school!

-Help ensure that the next generation of young Aboriginal children have the best chance at school and healing in the critical first five years of life.
+Help the next generation of young Aboriginal children find their voice and have the best chance at school and healing.
 Please donate now!

 Support these evidence-based therapies to close the gap!

-The integrated early intervention of the Clinic on Country will redress diagnoses, speech impairments, coordination and school readiness.
+The integrated early intervention of the Clinic on Country will redress diagnoses and support preschool children with speech impairments, coordination and school readiness.
 Occupational and speech therapy delivers proven benefits to motor, cognitive, sensory processing, communication and play skills.
 The holistic approach will involve the parents and educators to embed new routines.

-Gunawirra is a public benevolent institution and all donations are tax deductible.
+Gunawirra is a Deductible Gift Recipient so all donations are tax deductible.

 Gunawirra wishes to acknowledge all Aboriginal and Torres Strait Islander people and their communities of Australia, and we respect and recognise that they still have a strong continuing connection to their culture, land, water and community.